ramirezStefano/GitHubProj/README.md

 ## Work Upload

 When the desired work has been completed and we want to 'save' or upload the new work done to the web as a seperate branch from main.
-We do this with the the following piped commands:
+We do this with the the following sequential commands simplified as such:

 ```shell
 git add . && git commit -m "<useful message>"